Useful Classes We Don’t Teach in School

 - Shuttle Run

 If a student does not improve over the semester, that student will not get a good grade – plain and simple.
 I plan to model the program off of La Sierra High School back in the day.
-Classify kids by their performance, when they improve the graduate to a different color of shorts.
-Almost like in Karate when you graduate you get a different colored belt.

 Government